China, Philippines agree to 'manage differences' over South China Sea - ExBulletin

 In the statement from the Philippines, Marcos Jr. said Xi pledged to provide assistance to the Philippines, including in agriculture, infrastructure and maritime security, with the two sides signing a total of 14 agreements bilateral.

-Xi also pledged broad cooperation opportunities with the Philippines, including supporting Chinese investment in the Philippines and helping its neighbor develop agricultural technology, basic education, meteorology and space, and science. vaccine research, the Chinese Foreign Ministry said.
+Xi also pledged broad opportunities for cooperation with the Philippines, including supporting Chinese investment in the Philippines and helping its neighbor develop agricultural technology, basic education, meteorology and space, and science. vaccine research, the Chinese Foreign Ministry said.

-The Philippines has long balanced America’s strategic interest in the Pacific with China’s geopolitical and economic rise.
+The Philippines has long balanced the Americas’ strategic interest in the Pacific with China’s geopolitical and economic rise.

-While the Philippines is a longtime defense ally of the United States, former leader Rodrigo Duterte has sought closer relations with China during his six years in power, putting aside his territorial dispute in exchange of Chinese investments.
+While the Philippines is a longtime defense ally of the United States, former leader Rodrigo Duterte has sought closer relations with China during his six years in power, putting aside its territorial dispute in exchange for Chinese investments.

 During this visit, Harris and Marcos Jr. discussed 21 new US-funded projects, including other defense sites around the Philippines.